zchalmers/ATA-Capstone-VisualizedStockTrading/README.md

 Clicking on a fish in the game allows users to buy more shares of the corresponding stock

-Ability to sell the fish that corresponds to the stock
+Ability to sell the fish that corresponds to the stock or to batch sell multiple fish

 ### Technologies Used

 Spring Boot

 AWS DynamoDB